Steven11q/iBootleg/README.md

 This project uses [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [mid3v2](https://github.com/mutagen-io/mutagen)

 This script can use playlists, as well as chaptered videos.
-Chaptered videos are split up by chapter, and uploaded as an album.
-Playlists are split by video.

 How to use: